RiddellMe/AWS-SAA-C02/16. AWS Storage Extras/README.md

 - Supports SMB protocol and Windows NTFS
 - Microsoft Active Directory integration, ACLs, user quotas
 - Built on SSD, scale up to 10s of GB/s, millions of IOPS, 100s PB of data
-- Can be accessed from your on-premise infrastructure
+- Can be accessed from your on-premises infrastructure
 - Can be configured to be Multi-AZ (high availability)
 - Data is backed-up daily to S3